mcfox/ai_screen_analyzer/PUBLICACAO.md

 ## Troubleshooting

-### Erro: "Gem already exists"
+### Error: "Gem already exists"

-Se receber este erro, significa que a versão já foi publicada.
-Atualize a versão em `lib/ai_screen_analyzer/version.rb`.
+If you receive this error, it means the version has already been published.
+Update the version in `lib/ai_screen_analyzer/version.rb`.

-### Erro: "Unauthorized"
+### Error: "Unauthorized"

-Certifique-se de que você fez login com `gem signin` e que suas credenciais estão corretas.
+Make sure you are logged in with `gem signin` and that your credentials are correct.

-### Erro: "Invalid gemspec"
+### Error: "Invalid gemspec"

-Verifique se o arquivo `ai_screen_analyzer.gemspec` está correto e se todos os arquivos listados existem.
+Check that the `ai_screen_analyzer.gemspec` file is correct and that all listed files exist.

-## Suporte
+## Support

-Para mais informações sobre publicação de gems, visite:
+For more information about publishing gems, visit:
 - [RubyGems.org Help](https://guides.rubygems.org/)
 - [Creating and Publishing Your First Ruby Gem](https://guides.rubygems.org/publishing/)